Memecylon caeruleum: Habitat, ecology

 The plant grows in secondary formation in Southeast Asia.
-In Zhōngguó/China it is recorded as occurring in sparse (open forest) to dense (closed) forests, some 900-1200m in altitude.
+In China it is recorded as occurring in sparse (open forest) to dense (closed) forests, some 900-1200m elevation.

 Mount Malindang is a volcano on the island of Mindanao, Philippines.
-In secondary forests on the slopes, at around 1650m altitude, the tree is described as rare but common in patches by local assessors, while it is described as economically important by assessors from the Philippine National Museum.
+In secondary forests on the slopes, at around 1650m elevation, the tree is described as rare but common in patches by local assessors, while it is described as economically important by assessors from the Philippine National Museum.

 On the slopes of the volcano Nglanggeran, Gunung Kidul Regency, Indonesia, the shrub dominates forests on dry soils, and is commonly associated with Ardisia javanica, Pavetta species, Melastoma malabathricum and Psychotria species.

 The tree/treelet, as it is described, grows along the Mekong river in Kratie and Steung Treng Provinces, Cambodia.
-It occurs in riverine strand, bamboo and deciduous forest, and mixed evergreen and deciduous forest communities, on both metamorphic and shale derived sediments at altitudes of 25 to 30m.
+It occurs in riverine strand, bamboo and deciduous forest, and mixed evergreen and deciduous forest communities, on both metamorphic and shale derived sediments at elevations of 25 to 30m.

 On the island of Mahé, Seychelles, the non-native plant was first recorded in 1931.
 Since then it has expanded to cover a considerable area and has traveled to the nearby island of Praslin.
 It produces dense shade and the floral community associated with it has low diversity.
 The fauna community that inhabit the shrub-infested areas are mainly cosmopolitan taxa, the most abundant being the Technomyrmex albipes-Icerya seychellarum association (ants and coccoid bugs/scale insects, in the immature fruit).
 The shrub is a significant threat in degraded habitats.

 Several species of leaf-cutting bee in Singapore, Megachile laticeps and Megachile disjuncta, were observed collecting pollen from the plant.